 Sign up to receive Board meeting minutes.
 During each monthly meeting of the UUBRidge Board of Directors, the Board approves the minutes of the previous meeting.
 If you would like to receive an email copy of the approved minutes, please sign up to do so on the sign-up sheet near the coffee mugs.

-UUBRidge members and friends: Our new website will feature a faith-in-action page, where we can showcase all the things UUs do when we aren’t in church on Sunday — volunteering at the food pantry, stream clean-up, supporting Band Boosters, tutoring & mentoring local youth, gleaning for the food bank, working for social justice.
-Please send Dabney Kirchman pictures of all the awesome things you do in the community! email@example.com.
+UUBRidge members and friends: Our new website, which can be found at UUBridge.info, will feature a faith-in-action page, where we can showcase all the things UUs do when we aren’t in church on Sunday: volunteering at the food pantry, stream clean-up, supporting Band Boosters, tutoring and mentoring local youth, gleaning for the food bank, working for social justice.
+Please send Dabney Kirchman pictures of all the awesome things you do in the community! firstname.lastname@example.org.

-Environmental and Social Justice Library.
-The UUBRidge Environmental and Social Justice Committee maintains a library in Room 1 of the Hearthstone School.
+Environmental and Social Justice Library The UUBRidge Environmental and Social Justice Committee maintains a library in Room 1 of the Hearthstone School.
 The library includes a small study area.
-You can find a listing of the titles and media available in the library on our website:uubridge.info/committees/uubridge-environmental-and-social-justice-library.
+You can find a listing of the titles and media available in the library on our website: CLICK HERE FOR LISTING OF TITLES AND MEDIA AVAILABLE

 Sunday Services Begin at 10:30 a.m.

 On behalf of the entire congregation, I bid you welcome to the Unitarian Universalists of the Blue Ridge.